‘Nearly Risk-Free' I Bonds Now Pay 6.89%—Here's Why They ‘Could Still Be a Good Investment' - NewsBreak

 The layoffs that have made the headlines recently, from Stripe to Twitter, are concentrated in sectors of the economy most-sensitive to interest rates, such as housing and autos, and where companies "over-hired," predominantly in technology.
 Several demographic factors, from baby boomer retirements to a declining working age population and persistently...

 Twilio's quarterly revenue projection was softer than analysts had been looking for.
 The company added about 5,000 active customer accounts in the quarter.
-Twilio shares fell as much as 16% in extended trading on Thursday after the cloud communications software maker announced third-quarter results that gave a soft revenue outlook.
+Twilio shares closed down 34% on Friday, a day after the cloud communications software maker announced third-quarter results that gave a soft revenue outlook.
+Here's how the...

 Atlassian Plummets More Than 20% on Weak Earnings Report and Disappointing Forecast